 If you can't catch tickets to a game, the next best way to experience the ballpark is by taking a walking tour through its hallowed grounds, during which you can sit inside the press box, visit the Red Sox Hall of Fame, or even take in magnificent views atop the Roof Deck overlooking right field.

 Boston Red Sox baseball games are held from April to September.
-Tickets are hard to come by, but single seats and obstructed-view tickets are sometimes available during the week leading up to a game.
-First-come, first-served standing-room-only tickets are sold on game day; head to the ticket windows at Gate C.
+Tickets are hard to come by—you may only be able to find single seats and obstructed-view tickets if you don't plan ahead, although some first-come, first-serve, standing-room-only tickets are sold on game day at the Gate C ticket windows.

 Fenway Park is located just south of Kenmore Square, on Landsdowne Street.
 It is easily accessible via the MBTA subway, or the T. Tours are available seven days a week year-round, from 9am to 5pm or until three hours before game time from April through October, and from 10am to 5pm from November through March.
 Public tours depart on the hour, every hour.
 On game days, the last tour departs three hours before the start of the game.